Entering the European market for tropical frozen fruit

 Packaging requirements

-The most common types of frozen tropical fruit packaging are polyethylene bags placed in carton boxes.
-The carton boxes are packed on Euro pallets (80 cm x 120 cm), protected by polyethylene foil.
-Cardboard must be durable enough to not deform under the weight on the pallet due to prolonged storage.
+The most common types of frozen tropical fruit packaging are polyethylene (PET) bags placed in carton boxes.
+The carton boxes are packed on EURO pallets (80 x 120 cm), protected by polyethylene foil.
+Cardboard must be durable enough to not be deformed under the weight on the pallet due to prolonged storage.
 Cardboard boxes are sealed with tape.
 The size of the packaging may vary according to the buyers’ requests.

 Labelling requirements

-The name of the food as declared on the label should include the name of the fruit and the words ‘quick-frozen’ or ‘frozen’.
-The label should also include the style, as appropriate: ‘IQF whole’, ‘chunks’, ‘crushed’, etc. (for example, ‘quick-frozen mango chunks’).
-If a packing medium is used, this should be included on the label too, for example, ‘quick-frozen papayas in sugar syrup’.
+The name of the food as declared on the label should include the name of the fruit and the words “quick-frozen” or “frozen”.
+The label should also include the style, as appropriate: “IQF whole”, “chunks”, “crushed”, and so on (for example, “quick-frozen mango chunks”).
+If a packing medium is used, this should be included on the label too.
+For example: “quick-frozen papayas in sugar syrup”.

-In the case of retail packaging, product labelling must comply with the European Union Regulation on the provision of food information to consumers.
-This regulation defines nutrition labelling, origin labelling, allergen labelling (tropical frozen fruits are not included in the allergen list of the regulation) and legibility (minimum font size for mandatory information).
+In the case of retail packaging, product labelling must meet the European Union Regulation on the provision of food information to consumers.
+This regulation defines nutrition labelling, origin labelling, allergen labelling (tropical frozen fruits are not included in the allergen list of the regulation) and legibility (minimum font size for mandatory information) more clearly.

-From 1 April 2020, new EU rules took effect requiring food businesses to label foods with the country of origin or place of provenance of primary ingredients.
-These requirements are set out in Commission Implementing Regulation (EU) 2018/775, and apply alongside existing rules in the EU Food Information Regulation (No. 1169/2011).
+European Union rules require companies to label the origin of the food product.
 If a product is made from several ingredients, the indication of origin must be placed for the ingredients that represent more than 50% of the product.
-For example, if frozen mango chunks are labelled with ‘Made in the Netherlands’, the origin of the fruit must also be indicated.
-This can be done by indicating a specific country (e.g. Peru), by indicating ‘non-EU’ or by declaring ‘mangoes do not originate from the Netherlands’.
+For example, if frozen mango chunks are packed in the Netherlands they are labelled with “Made in the Netherlands”, but the origin of the fruit must also be indicated.
+This can be done by indicating a country (for example, Peru), or by indicating “non-EU” or by declaring “mangoes do not originate from the Netherlands”.

 What are the requirements for niche markets?